Area 7 (novel): Plot summary

 While moving through the underground complex Gant and her group, including the president, come to a cell block and find a scientist locked inside one of the cells.
 After being released and questioned, it is discovered that the prisoners being held at Area 7 are "volunteers" that the scientists use to carry out experiments.
 It soon comes to light that there are ways of opening exits out of Area 7, and that two have already been opened by another scientist, Dr Gunther Botha.
 In addition to opening two exits, Botha has also shut down main power to the complex, so that it is now running on auxiliary power.
 Meanwhile, Schofield and his group, after fleeing from the ground level hangar, make their way into the sublevels where they find a bedroom of a 6-year-old boy named Kevin who lives in a cube.
 Schofield's group then meets up with Riley's group, and the president reveals that the reason for his visit to Area 7 is to check on the progress of a vaccine being developed for the Sinovirus, a genetically engineered virus that differentiates between the amount of pigmentation in a person's skin, allowing it to target only people of a specific race (however people of Asian descent are immune).
 The president explains that to develop a vaccine for the Sinovirus (and protect America from biological weapons containing the Sinovirus) the scientists had to create a genetically engineered human, a boy named Kevin, whose blood could be used to produce antibodies, and the prisoners being held at Area 7 are used as guinea pigs to test the vaccine.
 Botha is killed during a chase on Lake Powell the President and Scarecrow escape to Area 8.
-When they reach it they realize Echo unit from the 7th squadron are being paid 120 million American dollars by the Chinese government to bring Kevin to them.
+When they reach it they realise Echo unit from the 7th squadron are being paid 120 million American dollars by the Chinese government to bring Kevin to them.
 Schofield and the President follow onto the 747 which has a mounted X-38 in an attempt to rescue Kevin.
 Schofield hijacks the X-38, escaping with the president and Kevin.
 Later, Schofield and Gant finally face off with Caesar back in Area 7.